Rodrigue2g/libpng/heap-buffer-overflow.md

 ```

 ## Minimal "real-life" example
-In [vulnerable-png-reader](vulnerable-png-reader.c) you can find a very basic png reader that lets a user select an image to display.
+In [vulnerable-png-reader.c](vulnerable-png-reader.c) you can find a very basic png reader that lets a user select an image to display.
 It simulates what an actual programm would do to write back the png (for example if it where to modify it) by calling png_set_iCCP (if the original image contains an iCCP chunk).
 In order to trigger this vulnerability here, you can create a [malicious png](generate_bad_iccp_png.py) with:
 ```sh
 $ python3 create_malformed_iccp_png.py
 ```